ENERGIZED: Investment Insights on Energy Transformation

 Key Takeaways:

-• A single new 15 MW offshore turbine can today produce over 60 GWh/pa, or 6-9x the entire output of a first-generation North Sea wind farm commissioned in 2000
+A single 15 MW offshore turbine can today produce over 60 GWh/pa, or 6-9x the entire output of the first North Sea wind farm

-• The “slope of enlightenment” started in 2025 as developers and manufacturers navigate inflation, supply chain, market and regulatory risks to pursue more financially disciplined growth
+The “slope of enlightenment” started in 2025 as developers and manufacturers refocus on financial discipline amid inflation, supply chain, market and regulatory risks

-• This will lead to a “plateau of productivity” supported by electricity demand growth and project hybridisation with batteries:
+This will lead to a “plateau of productivity” supported by electricity demand growth and battery hybridisation:

-• Emerging markets adoption: rapid installation growth rates across developing countries as they pursue electrification and indigenise supply
+Emerging markets adoption: rapid installation growth across developing countries as they pursue electrification and indigenise supply

-• More diversified wind exposure is available via wind-focused ETFs (WTFs?!), including First Trust Global Wind Energy (FAN), Invesco Wind Energy UCITS (WNDI) and Global X Wind Energy UCITS (WNDG), albeit these have all already recovered significantly over the past year.
+More diversified wind exposure is available via wind-focused ETFs (WTFs?!), including FAN, WNDI and WNDG, albeit all are already up ~50% over the past year.

 Wind’s industry cycle has turned